aryanaarav/Projects/DataScienceProjects/Supervised Learning/Classification Algorithms/KNN/readme.md

 # K-Nearest Neighbors (KNN) Algorithm

-This project demonstrates the implementation and evaluation of the K-Nearest Neighbors (KNN) algorithm for supervised machine learning, as part of the IBM Data Science Capstone Project.
+This project demonstrates the implementation and evaluation of the K-Nearest Neighbors (KNN) algorithm for supervised machine learning.

 ## Overview